Lomnopx/Performance-Space-Shooter/README.md

 I aslo utilized object pooling for both spawning my bullets and enemies.

-The memory profiler has been used to assure that positive performance impact was done.
+The memory profiler has been used to assure that positive performance impact was done on changes made.